asgerkromand/ANLPDP_exam/README.md

-# Project Title
+# Exam Project: RAG in Danish Legal Q/A - Testing RAG with GPT and T5

 A short description about the project and/or client.
+Bertil.

 ## Getting Started